lundegaard/react-mapy-cz/website/docs/Examples/09-interactive-map-with-pointer.md

 ---

 import { KeyboardControl,Map,
-MapProvider,MouseControl, PointerControl, PointerTypes, ZoomControl} from '../../../core/src';
+MapProvider,MouseControl, Pointer, PointerTypes, ZoomControl} from '../../../core/src';
 import styles from '../../src/pages/index.module.css';

-# Interactive map with pointer
+# Pointer

 Interactive map with controls and pointer.
 The pointer shows the direction of the specified location if it is out of the map view.